 In addition, many exotic garden plants escape into natural bushland, wetlands and creeks and become problematic weeds, such as English Ivy, English Holly, Japanese Honeysuckle and Narrow-leaf Privet, so please do not plant weedy plants.

 Habitat for Wildlife is a free program and is about making our backyard gardens more wildlife friendly.
-Visit the web site using the link below and download lists of suitable native plants for your garden, depending on your location.
+Join the program and download lists of suitable native plants for your garden, depending on your location.